 Our staff are committed professionals with qualifications in Social Work, Psychology and Counselling.
 Many came to Australia as refugees and migrants or are the children of migrants and refugees.
 They share this experience with the people they work with.

 Between staff and board members a variety of languages are spoken including Afrikaans, Amharic, Arabic, Chin, Creole, French, German, Gujarati, Hindi, Italian, Malay, Polish, Russian, Singhalese, Spanish, Swahili, Tagalog, Thai and Tigrinya.

 Harmony Place Board

-The Harmony Place Board provides leadership, support and governance to the organisation.
-It ensures the organisation meets its vision, mission and its strategic, administrative and operational goals.
+The Board provides leadership, support and governance to the organisation.
+It ensures the organisation meets its vision, purpose and strategic, administrative and operational goals.

 Fiona Jackson - President